Build a private web application that:

 Deployment

-Students will deploy their site to Azure.
+Students will deploy their pipelines using Azure.

 Repository Copy